wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Application Status

+It is important to get an overview of the services and applications that send data to Wavefront, understand the health of each service, and troubleshoot when your applications or services run into issues.
+You can get an overview and see the overall health of each application using the application map, table view, and service status view.

 ### Application Map (Beta)

 The application map not only gives you an overview of how the applications and services are linked, it lets you, focus on a specific service, view Request, Error, and Duration (RED) metrics for each service and the edges in the application.
 You can also view traces for the services and edges and drill down from the application map.